nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/data-a11y.md

 - explaining charts and the data involved (initially and throughout), to increase data literacy.
 Access to any calculations involved
 - simplifying visualisations and data to be suitable for all users’
 - highlighting important aspects and key messages by pulling focus
-- putting things into perspective using data visualisation principles
+- putting things into perspective using [data visualisation principles][data viz principles]
 - removing jargon, simplifying language
 - using a suitable font size:
 * The body of printed text should be size 12px.
 [Source - Accessible print publications][data 3]